Armed Services and Veterans Affairs

 What Hank will do:

-- From his post on the Armed Services Committee, call for increased funding of veterans’ services to ensure the highest level of care for those who have sacrificed for this country.
+- Call for increased funding of veterans’ services to ensure the highest level of care for those who have sacrificed for this country.

 - Effectively oversee the activities of the Department of Defense and its contractors, as according to the Constitution's Congressional mandate.